 Your RIT Computer Account and RIT Email address will be set up once you confirm your enrollment.
 Full-time online students will be required to pay their deposit during enrollment confirmation.
 You will receive an account activation email from RIT; the account activation email will go to the email address supplied on your admissions application.
 More information about your RIT Computer Account can be found online.

 RIT has partnered with Google to provide RIT Gmail accounts to all students.
 To access your RIT Gmail account, visit the home for Google Apps at RIT, google.rit.edu.
 All email communication from RIT will be sent to your RIT student email address.
 Additionally, you can set email preferences by visiting the RIT Computer Accounts page.

-You will receive an account activation email after you confirm your enrollment.
-If you have not received the account activation email, please contact the ITS Service Desk for further help by emailing firstname.lastname@example.org or calling 585-475-4357.
+You will receive an account activation email shortly after you submitted your admissions deposit to confirm your enrollment.
+If you have not received the account activation email, please contact the ITS Service Desk for further help by emailing email@example.com or calling 585-475-4357.
 RIT provides Multi-Factor Authentication (MFA) as an extra layer of security for systems that store sensitive data.
 MFA is a way of ensuring that only you are able to access your accounts in these applications.
 In addition to your username and password, MFA requires you to provide an additional verification step to prove it is really you accessing your account.
 All RIT students need to enroll in MFA.
 Steps on how to enroll or to learn more about how MFA works, visit Information & Technology Services.